NVIDIA/OptiX_Apps/README.md

 # Building

 The application framework for all these examples uses GLFW for the window management, GLEW 2.1.0 for the OpenGL functions, DevIL 1.8.0 (optionally 1.7.8) for all image loading and saving, local ImGUI code for the simple GUI, and for *rtigo3*, ASSIMP to load triangle mesh geometry.
 GLEW 2.1.0 is required for *rtigo3* for the UUID matching of devices between OpenGL and CUDA which requires a specific OpenGL extension not supported by GLEW 2.0.0.
 The intro examples compile with GLEW 2.0.0 though.

+The individual applications' CMakeLists.txt files are currently setup for OptiX 7.0.0, but they compile and work with OptiX 7.1.0 as well, if the `find_package(OptiX7 REQUIRED)` is replaced with `find_package(OptiX71 REQUIRED)`

 **Windows**

 Pre-requisites:
-* NVIDIA GPU supported by OptiX 7.0.0 (Maxwell GPU or newer, RTX boards highly recommended.)
+* NVIDIA GPU supported by OptiX 7 (Maxwell GPU or newer, RTX boards highly recommended.)
-* Display drivers supporting OptiX 7.0.0.
-(441.28 and newer recommended.)
+* Display drivers supporting OptiX 7.0.0 (442.50 and newer recommended) or OptiX 7.1.0 (451.48 and newer).
 * Visual Studio 2017 or Visual Studio 2019
-* CUDA 10.x Toolkit
+* CUDA 10.x Toolkit or with OptiX 7.1.0 optionally CUDA 11.0 Toolkit.
+(There will be SM 5.0 deprecation warnings with CUDA 11.)
-* OptiX SDK 7.0.0
+* OptiX SDK 7.0.0 or 7.1.0.
+When using 7.1.0 replace the `find_package(OptiX7 REQUIRED)` against `find_package(OptiX71 REQUIRED)`
 * CMake 3.10 or newer.

 (This looks more complicated than it is.
 With the pre-requisites installed this is a matter of minutes.)